Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ### Structure of the "AppMan" installation
 *Unlike "AM" which needs to be placed in specific locations, "AppMan" is portable.
 The modules and directories will be placed in the directory you chose:*
-*- the script "appman" is wherever you want*
+- *the script "appman" is wherever you want*
-*- the directory "$HOME/path/to/your/custom/directory/.cache" (where all processes will been executed)* *- the directory "$HOME/path/to/your/custom/directory/modules" (containing the .am modules for the non-core options)* *- the configuration file "$HOME/.config/appman/appman-config" (the only fixed directory)*
+- *the directory "$HOME/path/to/your/custom/directory/.cache" (where all processes will been executed)*
+- *the directory "$HOME/path/to/your/custom/directory/modules" (containing the .am modules for the non-core options)*
+- *the configuration file "$HOME/.config/appman/appman-config" (the only fixed directory)*

 ------------------------------------------------------------------------